New Jersey Knife Law – The Complete Guide (In Plain English)

 Overview of New Jersey Knife Laws

-Knife laws in the state of New Jersey are designed to ensure public safety while allowing individuals to carry and use knives for legal purposes.
-It is important for knife owners to understand the various restrictions on carrying and using knives, as well as any potential penalties for violating these laws.
+Knife laws in New Jersey aim to ensure public safety while allowing individuals to carry and use knives for legal purposes.
+It’s vital for knife owners to comprehend the various restrictions on carrying and using knives, as well as any potential penalties for violating these laws.

 Definition of a Knife

-A knife is defined by New Jersey law as “any instrument or device that can be used to cut, stab, or otherwise cause physical injury”.
-This includes pocket knives, switchblades, butterfly knives, dirks, daggers, and stilettos.
+Under New Jersey law, a knife is defined as “any instrument or device that can be used to cut, stab, or otherwise cause physical injury”.
+This includes, but isn’t limited to, pocket knives, switchblades, butterfly knives, dirks, daggers, and stilettos.

 Prohibited Knives